swiftcashproject/webwallet/README.md

 The wallet enforces a minimum of `0.002 SWIFT`, `0.0001 BTC`, `0.001 LTC` and `1 DOGE` transaction fees and allows users to increase this fee.
 To help avoid situations in which ridiculously high fees are paid by accident, the wallet enforces a maximum of `0.2 SWIFT`, `0.01 BTC`, `0.1 LTC` and `100 DOGE` transaction fees.

 # Change Addresses
 By default, all changes are sent back to the sender's address.
-To specify a custom change address, click on the funnel icon.
+To specify a custom change address, click on the vial icon.
 You need to specify a custom change address everytime you login or switch between different coins, to override the default behavior.

 # Notes
 * To copy your address, click on the copy icon next to your address.
 * To refresh your balance, click on the lightning icon next to your balance.
 * To view your balance in US dollars, click on your balance.
-* To specify a custom change address, click on the funnel icon.
+* To specify a custom change address, click on the vial icon.
 * To change/adjust the transaction fee, click on the wrench icon.
 * To copy your private key, click on the key icon.
-* To donate, click on the bug icon.
+* To donate, click on the donate icon.

 # License
 Copyright (C) 2018-2019 SwiftCash Developers <br />